 Note that leaky faucets play a significant role in your water usage, and it might amount to massive water wastage in the long run.
 A study suggests that approximately five to ten percent of US homes have easy-to-fix leaks that drip away 90 gallons a day or more.
-Make sure you replace your existing showerhead with a durable, non-leaky one to manage your water usage.
+Make sure you replace your existing unit with a durable, non-leaky one to manage your water usage.

 Cleaning a shower head is a necessity as mineral build-up can significantly reduce your shower’s efficiency.
-You can use active cleaning agents to break down mineral deposits and unclog the pores of the showerhead.
-Here’s a step by step on how to do it:
+You can use active cleaning agents to break down mineral deposits and unclog the pores

-- Remove the showerhead from the mount bracket
+- Remove from the mount bracket

 - Place it face-down inside a wide container